IT security in hybrid working models

 - and much more

 Mobile Device Management is part of our Device as a Service solution.
-We are happy to advise and support you in setting up and configuring your individual MDM solution.
+We would be happy to advise and support you in setting up and configuring your individual MDM solution.

-Here you can find out more about Device as a Service at Lendis.
+Here you can find out more about Device as a Service with Lendis.